 Arizona – Mission San Xavier del Bac

 Mission San Xavier del Bac is a National Historic Landmark near Tucson, Arizona.
-Visitors flock to the church because of its beautiful architecture.
-Since 1978, $11 million has been on its preservation and restoration.
+The church attracts over 200,000 visitors annually because of its beautiful Spanish Colonial architecture.

 Arkansas – Crystal Bridges Museum of Art

 Check out Crystal Bridges if you have an appreciation for art and nature.
 It has an amazing collection of American art and architecture which it refreshes regularly.
-The museum is located on 120 acres of Ozark woods and features beautiful biking/walking trails.
+The museum is located on 120 acres of Ozark woods and features five miles of biking/walking trails.

 California – Griffith Observatory